Do you ever have a moment where you’re doing research for your WIP and you realize you inadvertently placed symbolism into it?

 Which then led to not wanting the flowers to be unidentified, so in figuring out which flowers I wanted to place in the vase, I ended up researching plant symbolism, because why not?
 And while doing so, I discovered that marigolds symbolize pain and grief.

-Marigold Hills is the name of the little (fictional) town Amber and her daughter stay at for summer break.
+Marigold Hills is the name of the little (fictional) town Leslie and her daughter stay at for summer break.

 Marigold Hills is also where the source of another character’s pain and grief comes from.